PAST

 September 30, 2022 - March 6, 2023

-Harriet Tubman (2020) was included in ‘Free as they want to be’: Artists Committed to Memory.
+Harriet Tubman, (2020) was included in ‘Free as they want to be’: Artists Committed to Memory.
 The exhibition considered the historic and contemporary role photography and film have played in remembering legacies of slavery and its aftermath and examined the social lives of Black and white Americans within the context of the land, at home, photographic albums, at historic sites and in public memory.
-The show was curated by Deborah Willis, Ph.D., Professor and Chair of the Department of Photography & Imagine at the Tisch School of the Arts, and Cheryl Finley, Ph.D., Associate Professor of Art History at Cornell University.
+The show was curated by Deborah Willis, Ph.D., Professor and Chair of the Department of Photography & Imaging at the Tisch School of the Arts, and Cheryl Finley, Ph.D., Associate Professor of Art History at Cornell University.

 Purchase the exhibition catalogue here: Free as they want to be: Artists Committed to Memory.